 The Fabulous 40 video series, hosted by VP of Product Technology Dan Stoll (@_danstoll) interviews members of the Office 365 & SharePoint community.
-Dan delivers a rapid fire of 40 questions that let you get to know about that things that drive and inspire the leading minds in Office 365.
+Dan delivers a rapid fire of 40 questions that let you get to know what drives and inspires the leading minds in Office 365.

 In this inaugural episode Dan catches up with Stephanie Donahue, (@stephkdonahue) Microsoft MVP for Office Apps & Services and President & Co-founder of PAIT Group.